open-telemetry/opentelemetry-collector-contrib/receiver/cloudflarereceiver/README.md

 The fields parameter defaults to collecting the default fields, which include ClientIP, ClientRequestHost, ClientRequestMethod, ClientRequestURI, EdgeEndTimestamp, EdgeResponseBytes, EdgeResponseStatus, EdgeStartTimestamp, RayID.
 A list of all fields can be found [here](https://developers.cloudflare.com/logs/reference/log-fields/zone/http_requests).

-*note* The field values `EdgeEndTimestamp` and `EdgeResponseStatus` will always be used to indicate the log timestamp and severity number/text.
+*note* The field values `EdgeEndTimestamp` and `EdgeResponseStatus` will always be used to indicate the log timestamp and severity number/text and are required when supplying custom fields.

 #### Sample Configuration